How to Amend the MOST HORRIBLE Soil in the World! (5 Tips to Help You Improve Your Soil)

-Note: There are affiliate links scattered throughout this article, and this simply means that if you happen to click through and make a purchase, I will receive a very small commission at no extra cost to you!
-Thank you for supporting Healing Harvest Homestead!
-Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article, and this simply means that if you happen to click through and make any kind of purchase, I may earn a very small commission at no extra cost to you!

 I could probably use that tiller on our garden now, since our soil is better and softer.
 However, we are moving to more of a no-till method of gardening, which means we are disturbing the top layer as little as possible.